This article explains how to Data Harmonization code object to apply a syntactic mapping transformation to input datasets.

 The Harmonization Copilot automatically turns Syntactic Mappings and any associated Semantic Mappings into reusable ETLs that can be run on your Rhino Client (true to the principles of Federated Computing) in order to transform datasets from the source data format to the target data format.

-Syntactic Mappings can be associated with Code Objects of type Data Harmonization.
-These are like other Code Objects in FCP and can be executed in a federated manner on a Rhino Client.
-The input datasets to this Code Objects have the syntactic mapping applied to them, this transforms source fields to target fields and applies any configured transformations.
+Syntactic Mappings can be associated with Data Harmonization code objects.
+These are like other code objects in FCP and can be executed in a federated manner on a Rhino Client.
+The input datasets to these code objects have the syntactic mapping applied to them and this transforms source fields to target fields and applies any configured transformations.
 The outputs of this process are also stored as datasets on the same Rhino Client, and can be further processed using the same tools as exist for any dataset on FCP, e.g. using Dataset Analytics to look at distributions and data completeness, or exporting the dataset to an external location within the site's network.

 Prerequisites